Medical Consultants and Specialties for Social Security Disability Claims

-By , Attorney · UC Law San Francisco
+By , Attorney UC Law San Francisco

 After you apply for Social Security disability, your application is sent to a state agency where your claim will be decided.
 These agencies are often called Disability Determination Services, or DDS.
 A disability examiner at DDS will request your medical records and complete a medical write-up of your claim, along with a tentative decision.
-A medical consultant will then review the medical issues in your file and confirm whether you should be approved for benefits.
+A medical consultant who works for DDS will then review the medical issues in your file and confirm whether you should be approved for benefits.

 What Is the Role of the Medical Consultant in Social Security Disability Cases?

-The medical consultant, who is sometimes called the state disability unit physician, is supposed to be the one deciding whether your impairment meets the requirements of a disability listing or whether your residual functional capacity (RFC) is too low to work any jobs.
-And the medical consultant should develop your RFC if your condition doesn't meet a listing.
-But sometimes the examiner creates your RFC.
-If this happens, the examiner should at least consult the doctor (medical consultant) on the nature and severity of your medical impairments, as well as what kind of additional medical evidence is needed to decide your claim.
-The examiner is not allowed to make decisions on medical eligibility without consulting the doctor on these points.
+The SSDI medical consultant, who is sometimes called the state disability unit physician, is supposed to be the one deciding whether your impairment meets the requirements of a disability listing or whether your residual functional capacity (RFC) is too low to work any jobs.
+During the medical review process, the medical consultant should develop your RFC if your condition doesn't meet a listing.

 Who Are Social Security Medical Consultants?

-Unfortunately, many DDS offices do not have a full range of specialists among their in-house medical consultants.
+Unfortunately, many DDS offices don't have a full range of specialists among their in-house medical consultants.
 Most medical consultants work in the fields of family medicine, internal medicine, or psychiatry/psychology.
 While these generalists are often able to properly evaluate the less complicated cases, more complicated cases require specialists or subspecialists.
 But some DDS offices don't have cardiologists, orthopedic specialists, neurologists, or ophthalmologists on their staff.

 Rules on Medical Consultant Expertise